youngbeen/vue-snapshot-compare/README.md

 You can customize some config via `props`

 > Please noted that if you want to set width, just set css style to the component's parent.
-This component is a `block` hence it will extend to fullfill it's parent width.
+This component is a `block` hence it will extend itself to fullfill it's parent width.

 #### Config height